mpoc/launch-control-xl-sequencer/README.md

 #### Transport Controls (All Modes)
 - **UP button**: Play/Pause sequencer
+  - Sends MIDI Start (0xFA) when starting from step 1
+  - Sends MIDI Continue (0xFB) when resuming from other steps
+  - Sends MIDI Stop (0xFC) when pausing
 - **DOWN button**: Reset to step 1
+  - Sends MIDI Stop followed by MIDI Start if playing
 - **LEFT button**: Clear all steps (Channel mode only)
 - **RIGHT button**: Fill all steps (Channel mode only)